 Science

-At Downton Primary School through Science teaching and learning we aim to ensure through the spiralled curriculum that the children will obtain the skills to work ultimately independently to investigate their own ideas.
-This means we that we hope that every child will become an independent inquisitive learner who is confident, and positive that they may make a difference.
-Some lessons are taught by a science specialist and we make use of the outside areas whenever possible.
-We regularly invite STEM Ambassadors into school to share their expertise with the children.
+At Downton Primary School through Science teaching and learning, we aim to ensure, via the spiralled DPS Science curriculum framework that the children will obtain the skills to work independently to investigate their own ideas.
+This means we that we hope that every child will become an independent inquisitive learner who is confidently reflective and positively empowered to make a contribution to society.

 Eco

 As a community we are committed to living and learning in a sustainable way.
-We have just had our Green Flag Status renewed!
+We have just had our Green Flag Status renewed with distinction!
 Check out our ‘Eco News’ page.

 National curriculum